 Melaku is a solo artist, songwriter, and record producer.
 He describes his music as "classic pop," pulling from the sounds of the 50s, 60s, and 70s, while influenced by modern pop production techniques.

 Raised in a small beach town in northern California, Melaku began writing and singing as early as 5, picked up the drums at 10, and started recording himself at 13.
 He co-founded a recording program in High School, while recording bands and artists in the area.
 For college, Melaku went to Columbia University in New York City, but continued recording songs in his dorm on campus.

-In college at Columbia University, Melaku began writing Pop songs which landed him a management deal that lead to him working with producers for artists like Ke$ha, Flo Rida, B.o.B, Jacob Lattimore, and Collie Buddz, and labels like Universal Motown, Atlantic Records, Tulsa Records, Easy Star Records, and G Note.
-In this role, Melaku discovered many of the secrets of songwriting, and this sparked a desire to bring what he was learning into his own musical style.
+After interning at SONY Music, Jive Records, his original songs landed him a management deal that lead to writing songs with producers for artists like Ke$ha, Flo Rida, B.o.B, Jacob Lattimore, and Collie Buddz, as well asvarious major and independent labels like Universal Motown, Atlantic Records, Tulsa Records, Easy Star Records, and G Note.
+After completing his BA, Melaku spent many summers in LA in writing sessions, while defining his own sound as an artist.

 In 2018, Melaku released his debut solo album "Golden Age,” which he started writing in 2012, after a series of spiritual revelations.
 In 2019, he released his sophomore album "Dream World," which delves into the awakenings that can come from losing the person you love.
 The albums received positive coverage from publications like BuzzMusic, AnR Factory, With Guitars Magazine, Tattoo Magazine, The Indie Source, The Big Takeover, For Folk's Sake, and Consequence Of Sound.